Drone used to aid 3D remake of Japanese internment camp

 Researchers last week used the drone from the Switzerland-based company senseFly as part of a mapping project to help future restoration work at Camp Amache in Granada, Colorado.

 From 1942 to 1945, more than 7,000 Japanese-Americans and Japanese immigrants were forcibly relocated to Camp Amache.
-They were among the 110,000 Japanese-Americans ordered to camps throughout the U.S.
+They were part of the 110,000 Japanese-Americans ordered to camps throughout the U.S.

 The Amache effort is part of a growing movement to identify and preserve U.S. historical sites connected to people of color.

-For example, a digital project headed up by Brown University professor Monica Martinez seeks to locate sites connected to racial violence along the Texas border with Mexico.
+For example, a digital project headed up by Brown University professor Monica Martinez seeks to locate sites connected to racial violence along the Mexico-Texas border.